 Second security screening and immigration were quite acceptable.
 The immigration officer warned me that my flight was still a bit long and I was advised not to get in and out of immigration.
 Security for domestic flights was separate from those for international flights.
 One main difference between both was that LAG (liquid, aerosol, and gel) rule was not enforced for domestic flights.
 Read: in case you are going to travel within Indonesia, feel free to stay away from the expensive airport concession stores.

 After passing through immigration, I had a look at the duty free offerings, which was paltry at best.
 Changi's DFS stores sported a respectable offering of other choices.

 The wine and spirits part of the duty free store, which was closed for renovation.
 They temporarily relocated to a small store beside.

 China Airlines A330 (B-18317) flying to Taipei via Singapore (the Singapore-bound route is available as fifth freedom flight, which I used quite long ago).
-It departs earlier from Surabaya and arrive at Surabaya again later than Garuda.
+It departs earlier from Surabaya and arrives at Surabaya again later than Garuda.

 Garuda A330 (PK-GPU) heading to Jakarta.
 The Surabaya - Jakarta shuttle is usually operated by 737-800s, so I thought at first this was bound to Jeddah.

 Royal Brunei A320 (V8-RBU) heading to Bandar Seri Begawan.
 Somehow the plane looks small, even though it's an A320.